Our Delivery Suite

 Located on Level 2, Main Building 1, our Delivery Suite has 1 deluxe delivery suite with Water Birth facilities, 7 single-bed suites with attached bathrooms, 1 four-bedder first stage room.
 With our telementry monitoring system, our patients can be assured of the highest standards of medical care.

-Our patients can also opt for aromatherapy soothing and doula pressure as a pain relief.
+Our patients can also opt for aromatherapy soothing as a pain relief.

 Please click here for more information on the labour and birthing process.